vsraghavhk/interactive-gcoder/frontend/3d_project/README.md

-# deploy the frontend on your local machine
+# Deploying the frontend on your local machine

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).